 It is not a military secret that the attention of the Department of Defense shifted over the last few years to the strategic problems of Russian disruption and a rise in China's global status.
-In fact, unclassified strategic documents from the current and previous administrations demand that the Pentagon shift its focus towards strategic competition.5 There is a departure from counterterrorism as the driving factor in almost every aspect of the military: force design, global posture, weapons development, and fiscal priority.
-We are trading V-shaped hulls for autonomous vehicles, close-quarters battle for cyber operations, and predator drones for satellite technology.6 Further, there is widespread recognition among military professionals that the United States will struggle to achieve domain dominance, which over the last twenty years was arguably secured with logistical but no significant adversarial challenges.7 The United States should be prepared to accept and overcome challenges such as the denial of air superiority through 5th generation fighters and advanced air defenses, disruptions in the maritime domain through unmanned subsurface vehicles and long-range missiles, sporadic space support due to jamming and counter-satellite capabilities, and challenges in the information domain driven by rapidly evolving policies and advanced programs.
-Further, Russia and China are working to move past unmanned systems by automating military platforms and actions, while the United States struggles to rectify its own ethics and morals regarding the lethal decision loop.8 members currently in about 80% of countries around the world.9 The partnerships, intelligence and influence they cultivate in these countries are essential to global competition, and critical if conflict breaks out.
+In fact, unclassified strategic documents from the current and previous administrations demand that the Pentagon shift its focus toward strategic competition.5 There is a departure from counterterrorism as the driving factor in almost every aspect of the military: force design, global posture, weapons development, and fiscal priority.
+We are trading V-shaped hulls for autonomous vehicles, close-quarters battles for cyber operations, and predator drones for satellite technology.6 Further, there is widespread recognition among military professionals that the United States will struggle to achieve domain dominance, which over the last twenty years was arguably secured with logistical but no significant adversarial challenges.7 The United States should be prepared to accept and overcome challenges such as the denial of air superiority through 5th generation fighters and advanced air defenses, disruptions in the maritime domain through unmanned subsurface vehicles and long-range missiles, sporadic space support due to jamming and counter-satellite capabilities, and challenges in the information domain driven by rapidly evolving policies and advanced programs.
+Further, Russia and China are working to move past unmanned systems by automating military platforms and actions, while the United States struggles to rectify its own ethics and morals regarding the lethal decision loop.8

+Beyond technology, another currency in this strategic competition is global presence, providing influence and access.
+SOF are more and more often the "front-line" in this effort, thanks to two decades of expansion.
+Since 2001, U.S. Special Operations Command's numbers have doubled both in force structure and global deployments, with its members currently in about 80% of countries around the world.9 The partnerships, intelligence, and influence they cultivate in these countries are essential to global competition, and critical if conflict breaks out.
 Leaders managing these relationships also navigate an environment rightfully controlled by diplomacy and intelligence professionals.
 Between their partnerships, their American counterparts, and Russian and Chinese presence, leaders must possess critical thinking and communications skills that surpass what standard military training or experience provides.
 They face situations not addressed in doctrine, partners not adherent to decision matrices, and adversaries utilizing highly unconventional means of competition.

-Beyond technology, another currency in this strategic competition is global presence, providing influence and access.
-SOF are more and more often the "front-line" in this effort, thanks to two decades of expansion.
-Since 2001, U.S. Special Operations Command's numbers have doubled both in force structure and global deployments, with its